When AI Gives You Too Much of a Good Thing

 Just last week, I caught myself drinking from the firehose.

-I’d gone down a research rabbit hole on content syndication — how it works, which outlets accept submissions, what my unique angle could be.
+I’d gone down a research rabbit hole on content syndication.
+How it works.
+Which outlets accept submissions.
+What my unique angle could be.

-Within hours, I had multiple Google Docs and more than ten versions of pitches — each a slightly different permutation.
+Within hours, I had multiple Google Docs and more than ten versions of pitches.
+Each a slightly different permutation.

 Did I take the action?